-If you know your will is going to be relatively simple — for instance, “I leave everything to my sister” — then LegalZoom or Quicken Willmaker are probably overkill.
+If you know your will is going to be relatively simple — for instance, “I leave everything to my sister” — then a service like LegalZoom or Quicken Willmaker is probably overkill.
 A more basic alternative is LawDepot.
 It’s even quicker to use than its competitors, and your first seven days of the service are free.

 LawDepot is a very basic service.
-It doesn’t provide access to an attorney like LegalZoom or full estate planning like Quicken Willmaker.
+It doesn’t provide answers to legal questions like LegalZoom or full estate planning like Quicken Willmaker.
 However, it does provide legal documents that are usable in all 50 states, including wills, codicils (legal forms for changing an existing will), powers of attorney, health care directives, and gift deeds (documents for handing over a large sum of money to someone else while you’re alive).
 The service provides access to an online library of legal articles, resources, and guides, as well as customer support via email or live chat.

 Ease of Use

-LawDepot is one of the most straightforward services to use.
+LawDepot is one of the most user-friendly services for DIY wills.
 All you have to do is answer a few simple questions, and in five to 10 minutes, you have a will ready to download or print.

 If you’re married, you and your spouse both need to have wills.
 With U.S. Legal Wills, creating a pair of wills for the two of you is nearly as quick and easy as making one.